meshplay/schemas/README.md

  -->
 ### External

-Meshery schemas file structure is defined based on definitions and schemas, checkout [docs.meshplay.io](https://docs.meshplay.io/concepts/logical) to learn more about definitions and schemas.
+Meshplay schemas file structure is defined based on definitions and schemas, checkout [docs.meshplay.io](https://docs.meshplay.io/concepts/logical) to learn more about definitions and schemas.

 Definitions
 - model